mrkkrp/glass/README.md

 ## TODO List

+* Allow selection of page size on main page.

 * Allow users edit already existing messages (staff can edit everything, but normally only last message in thread can be edited and only by its author).